hyunsik/tajo-doc-kr/src/main/sphinx/functions/datetime_func_and_operators.rst

   * If the **first parameter** is 'day'.

     Shifts and return a UNIX timestamp in microseconds to the beginning of the day it occurs in.
-    For example, if unix_timestamp occurs on May 19th at 08:58, this function returns a UNIX timestamp for May 19th at 00:00 (midnight).
+    For 예제, if unix_timestamp occurs on May 19th at 08:58, this function returns a UNIX timestamp for May 19th at 00:00 (midnight).

   * If the **first parameter** is 'hour'.

     Shifts and return a UNIX timestamp in microseconds to the beginning of the hour it occurs in.
-    For example, if unix_timestamp occurs at 08:58, this function returns a UNIX timestamp for 08:00 on the same day.
+    For 예제, if unix_timestamp occurs at 08:58, this function returns a UNIX timestamp for 08:00 on the same day.

   * If the **first parameter** is 'month'.

     Shifts and return a UNIX timestamp in microseconds to the beginning of the month it occurs in.
-    For example, if unix_timestamp occurs on March 19th, this function returns a UNIX timestamp for March 1st of the same year.
+    For 예제, if unix_timestamp occurs on March 19th, this function returns a UNIX timestamp for March 1st of the same year.

   * If the **first parameter** is 'year'.

     Returns a UNIX timestamp in microseconds that represents the year of the unix_timestamp argument.
-    For example, if unix_timestamp occurs in 2010, the function returns 1274259481071200, the microsecond representation of 2010-01-01 00:00.
+    For 예제, if unix_timestamp occurs in 2010, the function returns 1274259481071200, the microsecond representation of 2010-01-01 00:00.

   * If the **first parameter** is 'week' and **third parameter** is 2 i.e (TUESDAY)

-    Returns a UNIX timestamp in microseconds that represents a day in the week of the For example, if unix_timestamp occurs on Friday, 2008-04-11, and you set day_of_week to 2 (Tuesday), the function returns a UNIX timestamp for Tuesday, 2008-04-08.
+    Returns a UNIX timestamp in microseconds that represents a day in the week of the For 예제, if unix_timestamp occurs on Friday, 2008-04-11, and you set day_of_week to 2 (Tuesday), the function returns a UNIX timestamp for Tuesday, 2008-04-08.

-  :param string: could be 'day' 'hour' 'month' 'year' 'week'
+  :인자 string: could be 'day' 'hour' 'month' 'year' 'week'
-  :param long: unix timestamp in microseconds
+  :인자 long: unix timestamp in microseconds
-  :param int: day of the week from 0 (Sunday) to 6 (Saturday).Optional parameter required only if first parameter is 'week'
+  :인자 int: day of the week from 0 (Sunday) to 6 (Saturday).Optional parameter required only if first parameter is 'week'
-  :rtype: long
+  :리턴타입: long
-  :example:
+  :예제:

   .. code-block:: sql